Aflygare27/flexbox-layout/README.md

-# Git Version Control #take3
+# FLexbox Layout Demo
-This is a git version control demo page for FrontEnd now
+This is a Flexbox demo page for FrontEnd now